JuanVillegas97/-/README.md

 - In expression when a variables is declared check if the id exists
 - Check variable table with numbers
 - Check counter pointer

+#### JUST IN CASE
+In order to check convertion to virtual address
+ #* HANDELS THE CONVERTION TO ADDRESSS
+ That are in inter.rep neurogical_pints_manager and the print statement